Posted by Rustandy Center on January 1, 2018

 - Understand the expectations.
 The biggest question for somebody coming into the social sector from a large corporate environment is, “Can you work in an environment where you have to be very hands on?”
 Resources are always constrained at a nonprofit.
 You get to be strategic, but sometimes you have to roll up your sleeves and create the spreadsheet, etc. Because there will always be more work to do, you need to temper your expectations and take time to celebrate successes, big and small.

 - Network, network, network.
 Networking takes time, but it’s important because you never know when an opportunity is going to pop up.
 Remember the old adage: it’s less about what you know and more about who you know.
 Consider volunteering, doing pro bono consulting projects or joining a nonprofit board of directors.
 Meet as many people outside your circle of friends as possible, share experiences with new people, and be inquisitive.

-To receive updates about Rustandy Center events and programming, including information about future webinars, sign up here.
+To receive updates about Rustandy Center events and programming, including information about future Making the Switch events and webinars, sign up here.

-For additional career resources, visit Booth’s Career Services website.
+For more information on Making the Switch and other social impact career resources, visit the Rustandy Center website or Booth’s Career Services website.